ModUDuke/Causal-Inference-Modeling/chapter1.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:cbe1960334
 ## Cash or Card?
 Part 3 - Probit Model

-Let’s try to work around the issues with the LPM results by using a probit model instead.
+Let's try to work around the issues with the LPM results by using a probit model instead.
 In probit regression, the predicted values are calculated using as a cumulative probability distribution function of standard normal distribution, which starts out at 0 and maxes out at 1, like this:

 $P (Y = 1|X) = \phi(\hat{\beta_{0}}+\hat{\beta_{1}}X)$